tiared/notes.stuartpb.com/docs/emergent-behaviors.md

 ## Project files

 I'm writing descriptions for some of my old ideas in this repo right now: donw the line, I'll probably come up with a better place to put them, but right now, this is the easiest place for me to write them.

+## Vulgarity

+From "The Zit", to "Snot Humility", to "Dickward Delegation", there's a sort of theme of liberating crassness flowing out from the top-level "barfspace" name.